 Kidney disease, like GI issues, can cause your pet to feel nauseous and refuse to eat.
 If your cat is suffering from kidney disease, you may notice other symptoms like drinking large amounts of water and frequent urination.
 Kidney disease is quite common in cats over the age of 7.

 Kidney disease can only be diagnosed and treated by your vet.
-If your cat has stopped eating and is showing other symptoms of kidney disease contact your Seattle vet to book an appointment.
+If your cat has stopped eating and is showing other symptoms of kidney disease contact your Oakland vet to book an appointment.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.